lupko/gooddata-ui/docs/afm.md

 }
 ```

 All filters are defined using the `displayForm` identifiers.
-Attribute filters - `positiveAttributeFilter` and
-`negativeAttributeFilter` - can be defined to match attribute elements by their URI (default) or by value (text filter).
+Attribute filters (both `positiveAttributeFilter` and `negativeAttributeFilter`) can be defined to match attribute elements by their URI (this is the default) or value (text filter).
-To use text filters, define `textFilter` property of the filter and use values instead of URIs in the `in` or `notIn`
+To use text filters, define the `textFilter` property of the filter and use values instead of URIs in the `in` or `notIn` arrays.
-arrays.

 ## Measure